Atelier-Artisanal-Digital/SilkScreenApp/presskit/apple_store_nomination_information.md

 ---

-## Helpful Details
+## About Myself

-I’m both a technologist and an artist, and I love blending these worlds to create meaningful experiences.
+I’m both a technologist and an aesthete, and I love blending these worlds to create meaningful experiences.
 Building apps allows me to merge creativity with technology in a way that feels natural and expressive.
 To me, an iPhone or Apple Watch isn’t just a device—it’s a canvas for unique, interactive experiences.
 I approach app development as an artisan would their craft, focusing on the details that make using an app feel intuitive, immersive,  thoughtfully designed, and beautiful.

 ---

-## Supplemental Materials
+# Supplemental Materials

+Looking at the criteria Apple uses to approve nominations, I think that SilkScreen is doing something right in the areas below.

-### User Experience: A Cohesive and Joyful Creative Journey
+## User Experience: A Cohesive and Joyful Creative Journey

 SilkScreen is meticulously designed to be a seamless, efficient, and delightful experience for users of all skill levels.
 It offers: